ALBME

 • A condition causing chronic or intractable pain in which conventional therapeutic intervention and appropriate therapy is contraindicated or has proved ineffective.

-No. A registered certifying physician is prohibited from utilizing any form of telemedicine in certifying or recommending, or recertifying or re-recommending a patient for the use of medical cannabis or in conducting any examination assocated therewith.
+No. A registered certifying physician is prohibited from utilizing any form of telemedicine in certifying or recommending, or recertifying or re-recommending a patient for the use of medical cannabis or in conducting any examination associated therewith.
 A physical examination with the registered certifying physician physically present in the same room as the patient is required before certifying or recommending a dosage of medical cannabis for a patient or re-certifying or re-recommending a dosage for a patient.
 Additionally, the law states that the registered certifying physician and the patient must be physically located in Alabama, and any examination, visit, or other consultation must occur while both parties are physically located in Alabama.
 Furthermore, the law specifies that the physician must establish a bona fide physician-patient relationship with the patient for the provision of medical services in an in-person visit.

 • Patient’s name and date or dates of office visits or treatments.